 - the title of your dissertation and the name(s) of your dissertation sponsor(s);

 - the name of one referee (preferably someone who can speak about your teaching experience — a letter of recommendation is not required); and

 - if you are applying to teach both Contemporary Civilization and Literature Humanities, your order of preference.

 In addition, your letter should indicate why you are interested in teaching Contemporary Civilization or Literature Humanities, demonstrate familiarity with the intellectual goals and pedagogical practices of the Core Curriculum, and describe your approach to teaching generally.

 2) TEACHING STATEMENT: This is not a teaching philosophy.
-Instead, please discuss in 500 words or less how you would teach a passage from one text on the Contemporary Civilization or Literature Humanities syllabus.
+Instead, please discuss in 500 words or less how you would teach a passage or concept from one text on the Contemporary Civilization or Literature Humanities syllabus.
 Questions that you may wish to address in your statement include what your objectives for the lesson will be, what kind of context you will provide for the work, how you will structure the discussion, and what supplemental materials you might use.
 If you are applying to teach both Contemporary Civilization and Literature Humanities, please choose a text from the course that is your first choice.